IntelliTect/AzureDevOps-Tools/github-tools/README.md

 ## GitHub and ADO Organization Setup
 - Install the ADO Boards app in the target GitHub org
 - Install the ADO Pipelines app in the target GitHub org
-- Configure one Pipelines Service Connection in the source ADO org and note its object id
+- Configure one Pipelines Service Connection in the source ADO org and note its object ID
-- update orgs.json with ADO org name and pipeline id
+- Update orgs.json with ADO org name and corresponding service connection ID